Overview - Structural business statistics

 Get a quick visual overview of the situation of enterprises by size class and economic activity of with regard to employment, value added and number of enterprises.

-Have a look at our latest "What's new" articles presenting interesting aspects of business statistics, including visualisations.
+Have a look at our latest news presenting interesting aspects of business statistics, including visualisations.

 This article presents data on business demography in the EU looking at the number of active enterprises in the business economy, their birth rates, and the survival rate.

 With this economic dashboard you can analyse statistics for your business sector of interest and highlight long-term developments of businesses & markets.